 Medical Professionals

-Specific recommendations for treatment, interventions, and accommodations should be discussed with families, documented and given to families in writing as part of the discharge instructions.
+Specific recommendations for treatment, interventions, and accommodations should be discussed with families, documented, and given to families in writing as part of the discharge instructions.
 These recommendations can help the family and school until a full assessment can be made by the child’s vision team.
 Referral for services for visual impairment should be made so a full assessment and recommendations can be made by a teacher of the visually impaired, occupational therapist, or other member of a child’s team, as defined by the state where the child resides.

 Example 1: